FavioVazquez/spark-hash-SBT-oriented/README.md

 	hadoop fs -put data/ /

-5.- If you are using Spark in cluster (with Mesos) mode you can use spark-submit to run the code (in the examples I give an example with Apache Mesos a generic domain, please change the master according to your master domain.
+5.- If you are using Spark in cluster (with Mesos) mode you can use spark-submit to run the code (in the examples I give an example with Apache Mesos my domain and also my HDFS domain, please change the master according to your master domain.

 	spark-submit target/scala-2.10/spark-hash.jar